 Please keep in mind that while some processing and cropping is allowed, excessive processing is generally looked down upon.
 Judges may request for accompanying RAW or original JPEG files for any questionable images.

-Registration will be open everyday from 8AM to 5PM at Acacia Resort and Dive Center, from November 28 to December 1, 2017.
+Registration will be open everyday from 8AM to 5PM at the Acacia Dive and Resort Centerfrom November 27 to December 30, 2018.
 All participants are required to personally complete registration and claim participant kits.

 Registration fee of PhP1,500 or USD30.00 will be collected from every participant.

 Kindly note that participants may not register as a dive guide/spotter and vice versa.
-If your guide has not already registered, please direct them to Acacia Resort and Dive Center at any time during the competition dates.
+If your guide has not already registered, please direct them to Acacia Dive and Resort Center at any time during the competition dates.

 File Format and Specification